hackclub/hackclub/workshops/that_was_easy/README.md

 ### Attaching Keyboard Inputs to Sound

-Speaking of that, we need to assign keys to our sounds, so let's find the key codes for the key you want to use.
-You can find key codes by putting the line `console.log(event.keyCode);` in your `delegateKeypress` function and looking at the console in the Inspector.
+Speaking of that, we need to assign keys to our sounds, so let's find the key code for the key you want to use.
+You can find key codes by putting the line `console.log(event.keyCode);` in your `delegateKeypress` function, opening up external live preview, and looking at the console in the Inspector while you press a key.

 Now that we've gotten the key code, we'll use a conditional in the event of a key press event to check if the key that was pressed was the key that we designated to make the sound.